lucasclerissepro/equilibre/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Qurve is a set of solutions aiming to provide a complete SRE experience for cloud-native projects.
-Solutions are focusing on:

-- Reliability
+Equilibre (pronounced __/e.ki.libʁ/__, means "balance" in french) is a project aimed at making your infrastructure and software extra reliable by introducing:

+- First class support for SLI/SLO/SLA.
-- Self-service
+- Auto-remediation.
+- Smart remediation selection based on tags / context.
-- Fast software delivery
+- Alerting.
+- Simplified developer experience through recommendations and vizualisation.
+- Manual playbook triggered from the comfort of your phone/email/slack.
+- Report generation.
+- Write remediations in familiar language (WASM modules).

+Scalable by nature, Equilibre can be deployed in multiple clusters and "federated" (think prometheus).

+To understand more visit the [documentation](https://lucasclerisse.dev/equilibre/docs).

 ## Design

 All the design process and documentation can be found in `design` folder.
-An interactive **C4 model** is available [here](https://s.icepanel.io/B24v0yggCx).
+An interactive **C4 model** is available [here](https://s.icepanel.io/let3lV2Qwi)

 <p align="right">(<a href="#top">back to top</a>)</p>